More About Reefers & Insulation

 Do not block the evaporator air intake or outlets.

-Check the load temperature regularly.
+Check the load temperature before loading and regularly on route.

 Switch the vehicle engine off and cab control off before connecting mains power.